-that said, the food and coffee on offer are also fantastic. foundation coffee house are arguably one of the most popular coffee shops in the city, and their original northern quarter joint is always packed and buzzing throughout the workday. owned and operated by manchester creative studio nochintz, creativity is at the heart of the fdn philosophy and their drive for original, authentic and unique customer experiences make them a symbiotic partner for the whitworth locke venture. their second outpost within the hotel feels like a far less frenetic space than it’s northern quarter counterpart, but still exudes the same playful and creative vibe. happily the coffee is also just as good, although service can be frustratingly just as slow.
+That said, the food and coffee on offer are also fantastic.
+Foundation Coffee House are arguably one of the most popular coffee shops in the city, and their original Northern Quarter joint is always packed and buzzing throughout the workday.
+Owned and operated by Manchester creative studio NoChintz, creativity is at the heart of the FDN philosophy and their drive for original, authentic and unique customer experiences make them a symbiotic partner for the Whitworth Locke venture.
+Their second outpost within the hotel feels like a far less frenetic space than it’s Northern Quarter counterpart, but still exudes the same playful and creative vibe.
+Happily the coffee is also just as good – although service can be frustratingly as slow…

-i’ve not had the chance to experience the accommodation firsthand yet – although i would love to book a staycation here soon! – but from a purely aesthetic point of view i think the space is a winner. i’ve also not stayed at any of the other locke hotels yet, but both leman locke in london and eden locke in edinburgh exude the same kind of contemporary design vibes and look to be fantastic options to consider next time i visit those cities.
+I’ve not had the chance to experience the accommodation firsthand yet – although I would love to book a staycation here soon! – but from a purely aesthetic point of view I think the space is a winner.

 I’ve also not stayed at any of the other Locke hotels yet, but both Leman Locke in London and Eden Locke in Edinburgh exude the same kind of contemporary design vibes and look to be fantastic options to consider next time I visit those cities.